Why the law matters

 Check before you enter

 A well-run platform will publish its free entry instructions, terms, and draw methodology clearly.
 If you cannot find any of these, the competition may not be compliant with UK law.
+Our trust checklist guide walks through eight specific signals to look for, and our best competition websites comparison shows what good looks like in practice.

 How Odds Up complies with UK law